What’s in your wallet? If you’re like a lot of folks, when it comes to the credit cards you carry, the answer is nothing particularly rewarding.

 If you’re not tied to a particular airline, though, you’re better off with a card that offers equally valuable rewards on all of your travel spending.

-Take the new Barclays Arrival Premier ($150 annual fee, waived the first year).
+Take the new Capital One Venture Rewards ($95 annual fee, waived the first year).
 You earn two miles on any expenditure, even if it’s not travel related, and each mile is worth one penny when you redeem it against travel spending, which is at the higher end of reward rate.
+You’ll also enjoy a 50,000 mile bonus after you’re approved for the card and spend $3,000 within 3 months of your account opening.

 Also appealing if you travel abroad: The card doesn’t charge foreign transaction fees and will reimburse the $100 cost of Global Entry, giving you expedited clearance on airport security and customs lines.